raphaelgiaquinto/raycasting-engine/README.md

 I had wanted to do raycasting for a long time.
 The problem is, I'm not good at math.
 I understood the principle of raycasting but the examples I found on the internet used too many obscure calculations that I had trouble understanding.
-So, I made something with my basic knowledge in maths, and finally it works pretty well.
+So, I made something with my basic knowledge in maths, without any libraries dedicated to calculations, drawing or anything.
+It is only native javascript.

 ## How it works